dansholds/grapple-comps-min/content/posts/15118-2024-san-antonio-grappling-championship.md

 .

-THE LAST DAY TO CANCEL YOUR REGISTRATION FOR A FULL REFUND IS MONDAY, FEBRUARY 12th.
-THE LAST DAY TO CANCEL FOR A CREDIT IS SATURDAY, FEBRUARY 17th.
+THE LAST DAY TO CANCEL YOUR REGISTRATION FOR A FULL REFUND IS MONDAY, APRIL 1ST.